It looks like it is a known fact that “higher the width of fabric better will give better fabric consumption” but is it really the case?

 Making or choosing a Fabric saving cut order plan can be tricky as there can be hundreds of combinations in a cut order plan.
 Quite simply a good fabric cut order plan will require less time and effort for spreading and will use lesser fabric per garment.
 But there are many factors which make cut order planning efficient as mentioned below , However if you want to understand the basics of how to make a cut order plan , please read this post first.

 Characteristics of an efficient Fabric cut order plan :

 1. Maximum number of garments on a marker –

-Number of garments on marker (G’s ) should be maximum depending on Continue reading “Characteristics of a good fabric cut plan ?”
+Number of garments on marker (G’s ) should be maximum depending on Continue reading “Fabric saving Cut order plan – characteristics and calculation”